Pirozhki: South Caucasus

 The Russian variant of pirozhki is a common fast food in Armenia and Azerbaijan.
 In Armenia it often contains a potato or seasoned meat filling.
 In Azerbaijan it is usually made with jam, mashed potatoes, or ground beef.

 Central Asia

 Pirozhki are common as fast food on the streets of the Central Asian countries in Kazakhstan, Tajikistan, Uzbekistan, Turkmenistan, Kyrgyzstan, where they were introduced by the Russians.
 They are also made by many Russians and non-Russians at home.

 Finland

 The Finnish version is the similar lihapiirakka, a popular street food made with donut dough, minced meat and rice.

 Iran

-The Iranian version, pirashki (پیراشکی pirāški), is often consumed as a dessert or as a street food.
+The Iranian version, pirashki (پیراشکی pirāški), is often consumed as an appetizer or as a street food.
 It is commonly filled with pastry cream, but potato and meat fillings are also available.

 Japan

 The dish was introduced to Japan by White Russian refugees who sought shelter there after the Bolshevik Revolution of 1917.
 A localized Japanese version, called ピロシキ (piroshiki), are predominantly fried, use fillings such as ground meat, boiled egg, bean noodles, and spring onion, and are commonly breaded with panko before frying, in the manner of Japanese menchi-katsu.
 Another popular variation is filled with Japanese curry and is quite similar to karē-pan, which is itself said to be inspired by pirozhki.